 If you decide to build the drink in the glass, it is important that all ingredients are chilled and, ideally, come straight out of the fridge - or, in the case of vodka, the freezer is even better. -As you probably know, spirits won't turn solid in the freezer due to the high ABV.

 If you like the sweet and fruity taste of Midori Melon, you can make the most of the bottle in your cabinet and mix a Japanese Slipper.
 For more experimental takes on the classic sour template, try one of these recipes:

 The Japanese melon liqueur has a very distinct taste and color.
 That makes it really hard to find replacement products.
 In case you only now learned about the existence of this vibrant green liqueur, here are some quick facts:

 - The liqueur is made from Japanese musk melons and yubari fruit.
 Both of these fruits grow exclusively in Japan.

 - The liqueur's original name was Hermes Melon Liqueur.
 However, with the launch in the US, the brand got renamed Midori.

-If you want to learn more about this unique liqueur, you can read all about the Japanese melon liqueur.
+If you want to learn more, you can read everything there is to know in our Guide about the Japanese melon liqueur.